followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxTreeList/1 Configuration/onContextMenuPreparing.md

 ===========================================================================

 <!--shortDescription-->
-A function that is executed before a context menu is rendered.
+A function that is executed before the context menu is rendered.
 <!--/shortDescription-->

 <!--fullDescription-->
-This function allows you to customize the context menu.
+The following code shows how you can customize the context menu using this function:

 ---
 ##### jQuery